Challenging Umbilical Keloid

 Umbilical keloids often develop subsequent to piercing or surgery, in individuals who are prone to develop keloid.
 The case discussed here is a young woman who had undergone surgery with an incision in the umbilical area which over time developed into a circular keloid.

-Over the next two months, despite aggressive treatment, the keloid continued to grow inwards, to the point of near closure of the hole in its center.
+Over the next two months, despite aggressive treatment, the keloid continued to grow inwards to the point of near closure of the umbilical opening in its center.

 With continued treatment, we were finally able to bring the keloid under control.
 The treatment continues to further improve the outcome.

-By January 2015, the keloid process has died off and the skin is nearly free of keloid.
-We are continuing to treat the area to improve the overall appearance of the umbilicus.
+By January 2015, the keloid process died off and the skin appeared nearly free of keloid.
+Treatment was continued to treat the area to improve the overall appearance of the umbilicus.